Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Background

-We describe the steps to perform error-corrected quantum communication over a multiplexed erasure channel as an example with surface codes illustrated in Fig.~\ref{fig:sc-erasure}.
-As the first step, the sender prepares an encoded quantum state.
-Then, in the second step, the sender assigns and converts each physical data qubit to a photon.
-In the conventional case, different qubits are assigned to different photons, whereas when quantum multiplexing is in use, different qubits can be assigned to the same photon.
-In the instance of Fig.~\ref{fig:sc-erasure}, qubits $0$ and $6$ are attached to photon $0$, qubits $1$ and $7$ are attached to photon $1$, etc. We will discuss the optimal assignment strategy later.
-For the third step, the codeword then goes through an optical channel, which has a loss error.
-During the transmission, some photons can be lost, causing the loss of all the qubits attached to them as well.
-For instance, when photon 1 is lost, qubits 1 and 7 will also be lost, as shown in Fig.~\ref{fig:sc-erasure}.
-In the fourth step, the receiver reconstructs (imperfect) codewords with remaining qubits.
-As the final step, the receiver converts the qubit loss to random unitary as explained in Sec.~\ref{sec_ER}.
-Then, the decoding algorithm estimates the errors, and the receiver performs correction.
-In the second part of the paper, these steps were simulated to obtain the performance of communication.
+We describe the steps to perform error-corrected quantum communication over a multiplexed erasure channel using the surface code as an example, as illustrated in Fig.~\ref{fig:sc-erasure}.
+For the first step, the sender prepares an encoded quantum state.
+Then, in the second step, the sender assigns and converts physical data qubits to photons.
+In the conventional case, different qubits are assigned to different photons, whereas when using quantum multiplexing, different qubits can be assigned to the same photon.
+In the instance of Fig.~\ref{fig:sc-erasure}, qubits $0$ and $6$ are assigned to photon $0$, qubits $1$ and $7$ are assigned to photon $1$, etc. We will discuss the optimal assignment strategy later.

+For the third step, a codeword passes through an optical channel which has the possibility of erasure errors.
+During the transmission, some photons can be lost, causing the loss of all qubits assigned to these photons as well.
+For instance, when photon $1$ is lost, qubits $1$ and $7$ will also be lost as shown in Fig.~\ref{fig:sc-erasure}, resulting in an erasure error.
+In the fourth step, the receiver reconstructs an incomplete codeword missing some qubits from the non-erased qubits assigned to the remaining photons.
+For the final step, the receiver replaces the missing qubits with mixed states as explained in Sec.~\ref{sec_ER}.
+Effectively, this results in a codeword with random Pauli errors on some qubits.
+Next, the decoding algorithm estimates the errors, and the receiver performs a correction.
+In the second half of this paper, we examine the performance of this communication procedure via numerical simulation.